-The ACGME and Neurosurgery RRC have provided Core Curriculum and Core Competency standards that must be met at each stage of the neurosurgical residency.
+The ACGME and Neurosurgery RRC have provided core curriculum and core competency standards that must be met at each stage of the neurosurgical residency.
 Each resident is expected to meet these standards on the appropriate schedule; faculty evaluations will include an assessment of each resident's progress toward these goals.
 In response to this ACGME requirement for competency in these areas, all residents are expected to participate in core competency training as defined by the program.

-- Three adult services:
+Four adult neurological services:

-- Pediatric Service
+- Pediatric neurosurgical service

-- 6 months Neurosurgery/Neuro ICU
+- 6 months Neurocritical care

 PGY-2, PGY-3, PGY-4

 - 2 months off-service time (neuroradiology, neuropathology, clinical or research elective)